-At the present time, high frequent natural and human-involved disaster and urgent events pose serious threats to human society and call for smart response system for city emergencies to improve the disaster preparedness and response system.
-In this paper, we first investigate the challenges of emergency response system, inefficiency of prediction before emergency, preparedness for disasters and , lacking in communication and collaboration across different departments, as well as unpreparedness of secondary challenges in healthcare, environmental protection and humanity.
-We then evaluate, from the UV perspective, the current status of the smart response system for city emergency based on the framework of closed feedback control loop: data acquisition, communication, decision making and action.
-We propose that effective smart environmental protection should take into consideration of the interaction between smart response system for city emergency and other seven smart city subsystems: smart home, smart medicine and healthcare, intelligent transportation, urban planning and crowd management, smart energy management, smart city infrastructure, smart environmental protection system, and smart humanity, and also study how smart emergency response would be affected by four major impacting factors of smart cities: information flow, material cycle, lifestyle and community.
-This systematic study will help us explore in depth the complicated dynamic relationship between multiple impacting factors and propose a UVoriented, integrated, resilient, inclusive and sustainable development framework design to address current imminent challenges and to improve the response ability through disaster prevention and preparation, simulation-based reliability study, education and rehearsal, crowdsourcing-based early detection and alert, proactive communication, hierarchical decision-making and robust and rescue procedure, coordinated response system considering energy and material supplies, transportation and communication channel, prevention of secondary disaster, post-disaster analysis and reinforcement learning.
+Abstract: At present, frequent natural and human-involved disasters and urgent events pose serious threats to human society and call for the smart response system for city emergencies to improve its disaster preparedness and response.
+In this paper, we first investigate the challenges of the emergency response system, including the inefficiency of prediction before emergencies, uncoordinated preparedness for disasters, and lacking communication and collaboration across different departments as well as unpreparedness of secondary challenges in healthcare, environmental protection, and humanity.
+We then evaluate, from the UV perspective, the current status of the smart response system for city emergencies based on the framework of a closed feedback control loop: data acquisition, communication, decision-making, and action.
+We propose that effective smart emergency response should consider the interaction between smart response system for city emergency and other seven smart city subsystems: smart home, smart medicine and healthcare, intelligent transportation, urban planning and crowd management, smart energy management, smart city infrastructure, smart environmental protection system, and smart humanity.
+It should also study how smart emergency response would be affected by four major impacting factors of smart cities: information flow, material cycle, lifestyle, and community.
+This systematic study enables us to improve preparedness, coordination & adaptiveness, safety, robustness & resilience of the current smart emergency response system and propose a UV-oriented, integrated, resilient, inclusive, and sustainable development framework design to address current imminent challenges and improve the response-ability through